npm/documentation/CONTRIBUTING.md

 This is done nightly.

 This process can, of course, be done manually.
-This may be useful for editing its behavior or debugging.
+This may be useful for editing its behavior or debugging, and it *should* be done when you're adding a new major version to the site.

 1. Review the configuration
    The `cli/releases.json` configures how the CLI documentation is